 Having a whale of a time

-The Queensland coast has been gifted two natural breakwaters from the rolling Pacific swell; the Great Barrier Reef and Fraser Island.
-Hervey Bay takes full advantage of these with sheltered, shallow waters behind Fraser Island offering the most comfortable whale watch cruising in Australia.
+Blessed with not one, but two natural breakwaters from the rolling Pacific swell – the Great Barrier Reef and Fraser Island – Hervey Bay takes full advantage of its location and offers sheltered, shallow waters and what has to be the most comfortable whale watch cruising in Australia.

 Our whales know it too!
-Between July and November every year the migrating Humpbacks stop off with their calves to jump, spy-hop and cruise for a while in their crystal clear underworld.
-They’re more curious of us humans than we are of them, often spending hours swimming around the whale-watch fleet grabbing a peak of what life’s like in our world.
+Between July and November every year, migrating Humpbacks stop off with their calves to jump, spy-hop and cruise in the crystal clear underworld.
+They’re more curious about us humans than we are of them, often spending hours swimming around the whale-watch fleet grabbing a peek of life in our world.

-At the other end of the Great Barrier Reef, 1400kms to the north, another incredible underwater spectacle is about to take place.
-From June through to August Dwarf Minke Whales head into the tropical waters around the Ribbon Reefs in North Queensland.
-They don’t hang around for long though, spending only a few weeks here before disappearing from sight, to date there is no record of where they go.
+At the other end of the Great Barrier Reef, 1400kms to the north, another incredible underwater spectacle takes place.
+From June through to July, Dwarf Minke Whales frollik in the tropical waters around the Ribbon Reefs in North Queensland, spending a few weeks before disappearing from sight.
+To date there is no record of where they go.

-To witness this fascinating encounter you need to travel further out than a standard reef trip allows.
-The Ribbon Reefs stretch over 400kms along the outer edge of the reef, and it’s here these eight metre beasts enjoy hanging out.
-They’ve only been sighted here since the late 1990s but interact with snorkellers and divers in a very special way.
+To witness this fascinating encounter, you need to travel further than a standard reef trip to the Ribbon Reefs, a corrugation of stunning reef systems that stretch more than 400 kilometres along the outer edge of the reef.
+This is where the eight metre minkes hang out.
+They’ve only been sighted here since the late 1990s but interact with snorkelers and divers in a very special way.

-If you’ve never witnessed any of these marine creatures up close and personal like this then there’s no better time to start planning your adventure.
-Whether you choose to hop onboard with one of the operators in Hervey Bay for an experience tailored to your needs, or on a serious dive trip deep into the Coral Sea you can be guaranteed an adventure that will change your perspective of our world.
+If you’ve never witnessed a whale up close and personal then do yourself a favour and start planning your adventure fast.
+Whether hop on board a Hervey Bay boat or go on a serious dive trip deep into the Coral Sea, I guarantee you’ll have an adventure that will change your perspective of our world.